Bridge Design Pattern in C#

 Step 1: Creating Abstract LED TV

-Create an interface with the name ILEDTV.cs and then copy and paste the following code into it.
+Create an interface named ILEDTV.cs and copy and paste the following code into it.
 This interface has three methods (SwitchOff, SwitchOn, and SetChannel).
-This interface will be implemented by the implementation classes.
+The implementation classes will implement this interface.
 This Interface acts as a bridge between the abstraction classes and implementor classes.
 This Interface defines the operations for all implementation classes.

 namespace BridgeDesignPattern